This post may contain affiliate links. Please read our disclosure policy.

 Professional Tips

-Use these instructions to make the perfect chocolate pudding cookies every time!
+Use these instructions to make the perfect chocolate pudding cookie every time!
 Further details and measurements can be found in the recipe card below.

-Step 1: Mix dry ingredients.
-Whisk together flour, baking powder, pudding mix, cocoa powder, and salt in a medium bowl.
-Set aside.
+Step 1: Whisk the dry ingredients.
+Combine the flour, baking powder, chocolate pudding mix, cocoa powder, and salt in a medium bowl and whisk until evenly distributed.

 Chef Lindsey’s Recipe Tip